8(a) Application Completion Service

 - The business concern must be considered a small business by the SBA.
 Your primary NAICS code, gross sales and sometimes the number of employees define your size standard that the SBA will base its size determination on.

 - The business concern must have been in business for two full years.
 In addition, the last two years of its filed business tax returns must show a reasonable amount of revenues.
-If it has not, you must seek a waiver and meet the 5 conditions set by the SBA to overcome this condition.
+If it has not, you must seek a waiver and meet the (5) five conditions set by the SBA.

 - The business concern must be at least 51% directly owned and controlled by the applicant(s).
 The business concern must be a for-profit business and cannot be classified as a broker or be a subsidiary of another business concern.